Saturday, September 28, 2024

 Arthur Love, Silent Story Teller

 Cemeteries, silent story tellers lie in our many cemeteries.
-This one is from the Hurricane Cemetery, located a short distance off S. R. 135 in western part of Crittenden County.
-It is from Arthur Love, and more about his father, Col. Andrew Love, who has a tragic ending to his life and has not a stone to mark his burial place.
+This story is from the Hurricane Cemetery, located a short distance off S. R. 135 in western part of Crittenden County.
+It is about Arthur Love, and more about his father, Col. Andrew Love, who has a tragic ending to his life and has not a stone to mark his burial place.

 This picture made in Nov. of 2014.
 The stone had just been recently cleaned by a local boy scout as project for his Eagle Scout badge.
 It included cleaning and resetting fallen stones.